Health Condition and Disability-Specific Resources

 Children and Adults with Attention-Deficit/Hyperactivity Disorder (CHADD) is a national non-profit organization that helps people with ADD/ADHD achieve their potential through education, support and networking.

 Autism Eats provides autism-friendly non-judgmental environments for family dining, socializing and connecting with others who share similar joys and challenges.
 Autism Eats hosts dinners and events year-round.
-The also provide comprehensive autism awareness training and certification for restaurant management and staff.
+They also provide comprehensive autism awareness training and certification for restaurant management and staff.

 Autism Eats dinner parties: